 Arthur Fallon, Private, 13103, Welsh Regiment.
 Arthur was born at Worcester and was the brother of Frances Fallon.
-Records show that he resided at Abergwili prior to the War.
-He was known at Llangunnor, possibly through work, and enlisted at Carmarthen into the 8th Battalion, the Welsh Regiment, which was attached to 40 Brigade, 13th Division.
+Records show that he resided at Abergwili prior to the War, and was well known at Llangunnor, through working for Colonel William Charles Aslett at Bolahaul Farm, Llangunnor, and enlisted at Carmarthen into the 8th Battalion, the Welsh Regiment, which was attached to 40 Brigade, 13th Division.
 During January, 1915 the Battalion were made the Pioneer Battalion to the Division, and on 15 June, 1915 sailed with the Division to Mudros.
 On 5 August, 1915 the Division landed at Anzac, Gallipoli, where they were to see some of the worst fighting on the Peninsula.
 During December, the Division were evacuated, arriving in Egypt in January, 1916.
 They were sent to Mesopotamia to attempt to relieve the besieged town of Kut, which is where Arthur sadly Died of Sickness on 29 June 1916.
 He is buried at Amara War Cemetery.
-Arthur is not commemorated locally.
+Arthur is commemorated at Babell Chapel in Llangunnor.

 Robert Hugh Harris, Second Lieutenant, West Riding Regiment.
 Robert was the son of Edward Charles and Emily Charlotte Harris, of Bryn Towy, and the husband of Annette Brown-Clayton.
 He was living in Canada at the outbreak of war, and returned home to join the Public Schools Battalion, Middlesex Regiment.
 Made up of well educated men, this battalion proved to be a perfect breeding ground for officers, and so Robert was commissioned into the West Riding Regiment in May 1915, and was posted to the 8th Battalion, which was attached to 34 Brigade, 11th (Northern) Division.
 On 1 July 1915 the Division sailed from Liverpool, landing at Alexandria, before moving on to Mudros, and landed at Suvla Bay, Gallipoli on 7 August 1915, remaining there until the evacuation to Egypt on 21 December 1915.
 During July 1916 the Division landed at Marseilles, and then spent remainder of the war on the Western Front.
 They fought at the Battle of Flers-Courcelette during the Somme Offensive, and it was around this time that Robert was killed, on 28 September 1916.
 He was 39 years old, and is commemorated on the Thiepval Memorial, France.